Grande Prairie Public School Division

-Grande Prairie Public School District (GPPSD) is a school division in Grande Prairie, Alberta, Canada since 1911.
-The GPPSD is responsible for delivering the Alberta provincial curriculum, as directed by the provincial ministry of education, Alberta Education, to over 8,400 students (preschool to grade 12) in eighteen schools.
-The division provides preschool, French immersion, Montessori, Christian education, sports-focused, and International Baccalaureate programs.
+Grande Prairie Public School Division, usually called the GPPSD, is a school division in Grande Prairie, Alberta, Canada since 1911.
+The GPPSD is responsible for delivering the Alberta provincial curriculum, as directed by the provincial ministry of education, Alberta Education, to over 9,000 students (preschool to grade 12) in eighteen schools.
+The division provides Programs of Choice for Preschool, full-time Kindergarten (KinderPAL), French immersion, Montessori, Christian education, sports-focused Academy, STEM, Music Gr.
+5-8, International Baccalaureate, Apprenticeship and more.

 Trustees

-The 2017-2021 Board of Trustees, elected in the last municipal election in 2017, are:
+The Board of Trustees, elected in the last municipal election in 2022, are: